kzky/languages/python/tensorflow/vae/README.md

 - Datataset: permutation invariant MNIST (binarized)
 - Network details: see the [code](), this might be a bit different from the origin.

-The inference model and  prior are both Gaussian, so KL divergence can be computed analytically, and the generative model is Bernoulli, as such, the dataset; MNIST is binaized.
+The inference model and  prior are both Gaussian, so KL divergence can be computed analytically, and the generative model is Bernoulli.
+As such, the dataset MNIST should be binaized.

 # References